marcoFabus/marcoFabus.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* BM.BCh. in Medicine, University of Oxford, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* D.Phil. in Clinical Neurosciences, University of Oxford, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Phys. in Physics, University of Oxford, 2020 (ranked #1 in year)

 Work experience
 ======